-New Delhi, the political capital of India situated in the west bank of the Yamuna River.
+New Delhi, the political capital of India situated on the west bank of the Yamuna River.
 In December 1911 King George V of Britain moved the capital of British India from Calcutta (now Kolkata) to New Delhi.
 Today, New Delhi houses the supreme legislative body of the Republic of India the Indian parliament, the Indian Supreme Court, the Presidential House and many other union government offices.
 New Delhi is always the playground for the higher-level bureaucrats in the country.

-The most populous city in the country, Mumbai accounts for 25% industrial output, 5% of India’s GDP and also 70% of the capital transactions in the Indian economy. major Indian financial institutions such as the central bank of India the Reserve Bank of India, the Bombay Stock Exchange Market, and the corporate headquarters of many Indian banks and companies have Mumbai as their headquarters.
-Today this enticing Indian city is considered as the Financial, Commercial and Entertainment capital of India.
+The most populous city in the country, Mumbai accounts for 25% of industrial output, 5% of India’s GDP and also 70% of the capital transactions in the Indian economy. major Indian financial institutions such as the central bank of India the Reserve Bank of India, the Bombay Stock Exchange Market, and the corporate headquarters of many Indian banks and companies have Mumbai as their headquarters.
+Today this enticing Indian city is considered the Financial, Commercial and Entertainment capital of India.
 This industrial hub of India attracts lakhs of migrants towards her making the city of the densely populated city in the world.